-Paul is an Associate Partner at Prophet, a brand strategy and marketing firm.
+Paul is a Partner at Prophet, a brand strategy and marketing firm.
 He co-leads Prophet’s Healthcare practice and Prophet-For-Non-Profit efforts.
 His philanthropy efforts range from delivering healthcare to remote areas of Honduras, housing for the under-privileged in Bolivia, and children relief efforts in Haiti.

 Jennifer is a licensed clinical social worker and psychotherapist with a private practice in New York City.
 She holds a bachelor’s of science degree in Human Development and Family Studies from Cornell, a master’s degree in social work from New York University.
 A long-time supporter of The Water Trust, Jennifer joined the board in early 2017.

 Mike Trapanese is an executive at analytics company VantageScore Solutions, where he has helped to scale operations through a period of rapid growth.
 He has previously held roles in strategy and corporate development within the financial services industry.
 Mike holds an undergraduate degree in Economics and Philosophy from Boston College and a MBA from The Wharton School.